 I then place these photos into a separate file that I call “next.”
 These become the pieces I want to do someday, when I’m back to being my old, creative self again.
 It gives me something to look forward to, which for a creative person, is very, very important.
 Even though I’m not drawing per se, this process keeps me feeling creative.
 It also keeps me from falling down the rabbit hole of despair when times are hard, and I feel like crap.
 (I’ll just say it how it is!)

-Feel free to use this form of “art therapy” if you find yourself in a similar a creative slump.
+Feel free to use this form of “art therapy” if you find yourself in a similar a creative slump of artist’s block.
 We all go through it.
 Maybe you can find the same solace in it as I do.
 I’ve found it to be my safe place.
 Always remember, no matter what….

 There is never a lack of subject matter; just absence of creativity.